damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 Note: So you are about to interview folks for a job at GitLab?
 Please take a moment to carefully read [this document on keeping it relevant and legal, including a self-test](https://docs.google.com/document/d/1JNrDqtVGq3Y652ooxrOTr9Nc9TnxLj5N-KozzK5CqXw).

-1. Do you have any questions about the job or GitLab?
+1. Do you have any questions about the job or our organization?
-1. Why apply to GitLab?
+1. Why did you apply to GitLab?
 1. For each significant study and job ask: why did you select this one and why did it end? (for studies: why not do master, PhD, PostDoc, etc.)
 1. What did you like least about your last position?
 1. When were you most satisfied in your position?